 Figure 17 shows a detail of Figure 15.
-Additionally, the planned and the actual merge time are indicated.
-We can see that in both cases the vehicles merge a little later than planned.
-The second merge happens later than expected since the vehicle has to start ahead of time, as previously discussed, and then has to wait for the other two vehicles by driving slower than what was planned.
+Additionally, the planned and the actual merge times are indicated.
+We can see that in both cases, the vehicles merge a little later than planned.
+The second merge happens later than expected since the vehicle has to start ahead of time, as discussed previously, and then has to wait for the other two vehicles by driving slower than what was planned.
 For the first merge, the blue vehicle gets delayed due to incorrect information on the speed restriction after the toll booth.
 It seems that this was caused by a wrong association of the current segment.
 This error would also explain the incorrect computation of the deviation.
 Figure 18 shows more detail at this point.
 Already when arriving at the toll booth, it is slightly delayed.
-After passing the toll booth where the speed dips below 20 km/h, the back-end plan used the average speed driven by probe vehicles at this point while the on-board system recommended the maximum speed according to the incorrect legal speed limit of 30 km/h indicated in the map.
+After passing the toll booth, where the speed dips below 20 km/h, the back-end plan used the average speed driven by probe vehicles at this point while the on-board system recommended the maximum speed according to the incorrect legal speed limit of 30 km/h indicated in the map.
 Since the speed was controlled manually at this point passing the toll booth, the driver kept a low speed of 65 km/h.
-This speed was higher than the recommended 30 km/h in order to be safe in traffic but it was lower than the one in the platoon plan.
-Therefore, the vehicle got delayed and had to catch up to the blue
+This speed was higher than the recommended 30 km/h to be safe in traffic, but it was lower than the one in the platoon plan.
+Therefore, the vehicle got delayed and had to catch up to the blue vehicle.
+Furthermore, it is clearly challenging to accurately predict the speed profile at a toll booth due to merging zones and possible waiting times highlighting the need for real-time feedback.